jcabrerizo/poc-python/README.md

 # poc-python
-Dummy code for playing with pyhton
+Dummy code for playing with python